JohnLCaron/rlauxe/docs/Developer.md

   [SF2024 data](https://www.sfelections.org/results/20241105/data/20241203/CVR_Export_20241202143051.zip)

-into testdataDir/cases/sf2024/ (where _testdataDir_ is as you chose in the "Set the test data directory" step above)
+into $testdataDir/cases/sf2024/ (where _$testdataDir_ is as you chose in the "Set the test data directory" step above)

 Then run _createSf2024CvrExport()_ test in _cases/src/test/kotlin/org/cryptobiotic/rlauxe/sf/CreateSf2024CvrExport.kt_
 to generate _testdataDir/cases/sf2024/crvExport.csv_.
 This only needs to be done one time.

-All the test cases can be generated from:
+All the test cases can now be generated from:

 _cases/src/test/kotlin/org/cryptobiotic/util/TestGenerateAllUseCases.kt_.